 Digital, Internet Marketing Budget – How Much Do We Invest to Stay Competitive?

 This is our 2022 update to a very popular blog post from a couple of years ago.
 What should you invest in Digital or Internet Marketing as it continues to change with evolving technology?
 COVID had a significant impact and created a spike in investment online in 2020 and 2021.
-Now that we see trade shows returning and more traditional marketing regaining its foothold, there is probably a slowed growth in digital marketing, but not anything like a down trend.
+Now that we see trade shows returning and more traditional marketing regaining its foothold, we’re seeing companies rethink how to invest in digital.

 We believe that social media investment continues to grow for most companies.
 SEO is getting harder with the MUM Google update and the significantly wider array of choices for first page rankings of videos, images, and more.
 Being #1 in Google just doesn’t mean the same thing it did 2 years ago.